UsievaladHaponienka/m2-certification/Component_Development/13_Searching_With_Repositories.md

 # 12. Searching with repositories
 (https://devdocs.magento.com/guides/v2.3/extension-dev-guide/searching-with-repositories.html)

 Repository must be stateless after instantiation.
-In means that that every method call should not rely on previous call and shoyul not affect further calls.
+In means that that every method call should not rely on previous call and should not affect further calls.
 If state is required for repository, *registry* pattern is required:

 ```php
 // Magento\Customer\Model\ResourceModel\CustomerRepository::__construct() fragment